René Obermann: Career

 Also in 1986, Obermann founded his own company ABC Telekom (now The Phone House Telecom GmbH), located in Münster, Germany.
 Andreas Gerdes was his business partner from 1988 to 1992.

 He gave up studying after 2 years due to the successful development of ABC.
-In 1991, ABC Telekom merged with Hutchison Whampoa Ltd. and became Hutchison Mobilfunk GmbH.
+In 1991, ABC Telekom merged with Hutchison Whampoa and became Hutchison Mobilfunk.
 Obermann was Managing Partner from 1992 to 1993 and Chief Executive Officer from 1993 to 1998.

 After having sold his remaining shares, Obermann started his career at Deutsche Telekom Group, first at T-Mobile Deutschland GmbH as a Member of the Executive Board.
 From March 2000 to March 2002 he was CEO of T-Mobile Deutschland.
 In June 2001, he additionally became CEO Europe at T-Mobile International AG.
 In November 2002, he became Board Member of Deutsche Telekom AG and was then appointed as CEO of the group's mobile division, T-Mobile International AG.
 He took over the last two roles from Kai-Uwe Ricke who was appointed as CEO of Deutsche Telekom AG.

 After Ricke had resigned in 2006, Obermann became the CEO of Deutsche Telekom AG.
 During Obermann's tenure as CEO, he was instrumental in obtaining an exclusive partnership from Apple Inc. for Deutsche Telekom to sell the original iPhone in Germany and in other European countries in late-2007.
 Other successes were the German market leadership, the merger of Orange UK and T-Mobile UK to Everything Everywhere (now EE Limited) and the merger of MetroPCS with T-Mobile USA in the US and its subsequent IPO.
 In 2012, Obermann also took over responsibility for innovation in the group.

 From February 2007 to November 2013, Obermann was Vice President of Germany's digital association BITKOM.

 Obermann left Deutsche Telekom in December 2013 and assumed the role of CEO of the Dutch cable and internet provider, Ziggo.
-His decision was already published in 2012 – he wanted to go back to a more operational role – back into the 'machine room' where he came from.
-In 2014 it became public that Ziggo would become takeover target of Liberty Global.
+His decision had already been published in 2012 – that he wanted to go back to a more operational role – back into the 'machine room' where he came from.
+In 2014 it was made public that Ziggo would become the takeover target of Liberty Global.
 Obermann announced that he would therefore leave the company upon completion of the merger, which took place at the end of 2014.

 In February 2015, Obermann became Partner and Managing Director at Warburg Pincus International LLC.
-In April 2016, Obermann became a member of the advisory board of the German Internet Economy Foundation, which supports the German and European digital economy.

-René Obermann is also a partner in US-based private equity firm Warburg Pincus and a managing director of Warburg Pincus Deutschland GmbH.
+He is also a managing director of Warburg Pincus Deutschland GmbH.

-In April 2020, Obermann became Chairman of the Board of Directors of Airbus SE, succeeding Denis Ranque.
+In 2025, Federal Minister for Economic Affairs and Energy Katherina Reiche appointed Obermann as one of four external advisors – alongside Moritz Schularick, Nico Lange and Jürgen-Joachim von Sandrart – on Germany's defence industry.